Capital gains tax in the United Kingdom

-Throughout this article, the term "pound" and the £ symbol refer to the Pound sterling.

 Capital gains tax in the United Kingdom is a tax levied on capital gains, the profit realised on the sale of a non-inventory asset by an individual or trust in the United Kingdom.
 The most common capital gains are realised from the sale of shares, bonds, precious metals, real estate, and property, so the tax principally targets business owners, investors and employee share scheme participants.

 In the UK, gains made by companies fall under the scope of corporation tax rather than capital gains tax.
 In 2017–18, total capital gains tax receipts were £8.3 billion from 265,000 individuals and £0.6 billion from trusts, on total gains of £58.9 billion.

 The current operation of the capital gains tax system is a recognised issue.
 The Conservative government consulted on the issue in 2020.

 Beginnings

 The capital gains tax (CGT) system was introduced by Labour Chancellor James Callaghan in 1965.
 Prior to this, capital gains were not taxed.
 Channon observed that one of the primary drivers to the introduction of CGT in the UK was the rapid growth in property values after World War II.
 This led to property developers deliberately leaving office blocks empty so that a rental income could not be established and greater capital gains made.